Download

 minopf.m Help for the MEX file

-minopf.mexmac MEX file for Mac OS X (PowerPC)
+minopf.mexmac MEX file for 32-bit Mac OS X (PowerPC)

-minopf.mexmaci MEX file for Mac OS X (Intel)
+minopf.mexmaci MEX file for 32-bit Mac OS X (Intel)

 minopfver.m Prints or returns version information